Dr. Xinyao Xiao

 Editing and Translation

-I am a member, along with several other distinguished professors, of the editorial committee whose purpose is to translate the complete corpus of Ovid’s poetry into Chinese.
-We received a major grant from China’s National Social Science Fund for the period 2015-2020.
+I am a member, along with several other distinguished professors, of the editorial committee whose purpose is to translate the complete corpus of Ovid’s poetry into Chinese, a project funded by China’s National Social Science Fund for the period 2015-2020.

 Selected Presentations/Talks